Washington DC Speeding Accident Lawyer

 One important rule for all injured individuals seeking compensation through a personal injury claim is to abide by the statute of limitations.
 The law requires that legal claims for damages be filed within a specific time period, for example, Washington D.C. requires that claims be filed within two years from the date of the injury.
 After this period of time, the claim will typically be barred.

-Car accident attorney Roger Gelb can assist you as you navigate the legal process to seek full and fair compensation from the driver that caused your speeding accident or the death of a loved one.
+Our Washington DC speeding accident lawyers can assist you as you navigate the legal process to seek full and fair compensation from the driver that caused your speeding accident or the death of a loved one.
 Mr. Gelb’s experience and capability has led to his position as a forefront personal injury lawyer in the D.C. area.
 To schedule a free consultation, contact our office online or by calling (202) 331-7227.
 We can help you assess your next steps, as well as provide information on your legal obligations under the specific circumstances of your car accident.
 Attorney Gelb helps people in need of a motor vehicle collision lawyer throughout Washington, D.C.